About This Chapter

 28. The Fall of the Ottoman Empire: 1914 & WWI

-In this lesson we will learn about the fall of the Ottoman Empire as a result of its loss in World War I. We will highlight the key events and developments in this process, and place it in historical context.
+In this lesson, we'll learn about the fall of the Ottoman Empire as a result of its loss in World War I. We'll highlight the key events and developments in this process and place it in historical context.

 29. Ibn Battuta Lesson Plan